With bandits, molten lava and wild animals posing a threat, blisters are the least of your worries on the world’s most dangerous hikes

 Spain’s answer to Mount Hua Shan in China, El Caminito del Rey (the King’s little pathway), is not the daredevil hike it once was, but it still gets the adrenalin pumping.
 The 3km (1.8mi) concrete and steel path was built over 100 years ago to serve workers on a local hydroelectric plant.

 The walkway fell into disrepair and was officially closed for over a decade.
 After extensive restoration, it reopened in 2015.
-Once known as the “world’s most dangerous hike” following five deaths in 1999 and 2000, it is now becoming a popular tourist attraction.
+Once considered one of the world’s scariest hikes following five deaths in 1999 and 2000, it is now a popular tourist attraction.

 Further reading: Rick Steves Snapshot Sevilla, Granada & Southern Spain